eudoxia0/eudoxia0.github.io/article/_posts/2023-04-18-my-experience-bupropion.md

    recollection of who I am but instead of tattoos I have all these PDFs I'll never read.

-1. **Productivity:** [Austral][austral] took years to finish.
-Years.
+1. **Productivity:** [Austral][austral] took years to finish. _Years_.
 So much so that at a certain point I became embarrassed to bring it up, because I knew that when I did, people thought, "oh, yeah, that's Fernando's idée fixe that he keeps saying he'll finish".
 It took so long because I'd start working on it, and run out of steam, and leave it untouched for months and months on end.
 The [commit log][log] reflects this: tall, narrow peaks of [hyperfocus][hf] separated by long stretches of inactivity.